-- The FY 2026 MTW Annual Plan was discussed at multiple Resident Advisory Board meetings beginning in January 2025.
-The Plan will also be discussed at meetings of each of the Resident Councils in February 2025 and March 2025.
+- The FY 2026 MTW Annual Plan was discussed during a Resident Advisory Board meeting in January 2025.
+The Plan was also discussed at multiple meetings of each of the Resident Councils in February 2025 and March 2025.
 Resident sign in sheets and minutes from each of the above-mentioned meetings are available upon request. - The FY 2026 MTW Annual Plan is being made available for public review and comment on RHA's website and at RHA's Administrative Office beginning January 29, 2025, through March 25, 2025. - Proof of Publication Notice (see Attachment 2).
 The FY 2026 MTW Annual Plan was advertised in the Legal Notices section of the Reno Gazette-Journal as follows: